 "I am fortunate to have been involved with so many engaging projects early in my career," he said.
 "The art business is a stimulating line of work that connects creative people in intriguing ways.
 We pursue the uncommon while ever mindful of quality and excellence.
 The days are scarcely boring."

 In addition to his work for the gallery, Kiehl continues to produce artwork from his loft studio in Detroit.
 He creates photorealistic paintings and trompe l'oeil drawings using considerably labor-intensive methods.
 From a distance the illusionistic paintings and drawings appear to be photographs, crumpled sheets of paper attached to the wall, or spray-painted abstract marks that resemble graffiti.

 "Meticulous technique is required to achieve the effect," Kiehl explained.
 "I prefer to use traditional materials-- usually graphite, gesso, gouache or oil on linen with a brush.
 I enjoy the interesting dichotomy of my work - drawing from images that in reality could be created in a moment's time, but require weeks and sometimes months to produce as works of art.
 There is an elegance in condensing complex systems into subtly balanced forms.
 It is this kind of poignant reductive quiet that I am drawn to."

 Although Kiehl excelled at drawing at a young age, it wasn't until he was a student at CCS that he began networking with the major players in the local art scene.
 The knowledge he gained from instructors such as Joseph Bernard, Dennis Galfy, Chido Johnson and Rick Vian combined with the talents of his colleagues continue to inspire him today.

-"My professors were all working artists who live and show their art locally," said Kiehl.
-"They were open to sharing their experiences, and it strengthened my confidence professionally to be included in some of the same shows as them."
+"My professors were working artists who produced and exhibited their work during those years.
+They were open to sharing their experiences, and it strengthened my confidence professionally."